Genroku

 Genroku (元禄) was a Japanese era name (年号, nengō) after Jōkyō and before Hōei.
-The Genroku period spanned the years from the ninth month of 1688 to the third month of 1704.
+The Genroku period spanned the years from September 1688 to March 1704.
 The reigning emperor was Emperor Higashiyama (東山天皇).

 The period was known for its peace and prosperity, as the previous hundred years of peace and seclusion in Japan had created relative economic stability.
 The arts and architecture flourished.
 There were unanticipated consequences when the shogunate debased the quality of coins as a strategy for financing the appearance of continuing Genroku affluence.
 This strategic miscalculation caused abrupt inflation.
 Then, in an effort to solve the ensuing crisis, the bakufu introduced what were called the Kyōhō Reforms.

 Change of era

 The first year of the Genroku period (元禄元年, Genroku gannen) was 1688.
 The new era name was created to mark the beginning of the reign of Higashiyama.
 The previous era ended and the new one commenced in Jōkyō 5, on the 30th day of the 9th month.

 A sense of optimism is suggested in the era name choice of Genroku (meaning "original happiness").